BND Hamburger Icon

 “You can usually see in reports if most people are reading your email on a desktop or mobile device, but it’s always good to send yourself a test copy of your email and check across devices to see if the font is big enough, the graphics or video looks good, the flow of the email translates well, and if the email is too long to scroll through if reading from a phone,” said Shannon Howard, content editor and producer at The Predictive Index.

 The best emails give customers a great experience both on mobile and desktop.
 It might take a few extra minutes to perfect your email’s format, but it’s worth the effort to ensure your emails are optimized for mobile.
-Data from Adestra suggests that if your email doesn’t display properly on mobile, nearly 3 out of 4 people will delete the email in seconds
+Data from Adestra suggests that if your email doesn’t display properly on a mobile device, nearly 3 out of 4 people will delete the email in seconds

 3. Neglecting your sender reputation

-One of the most common email marketing mistakes – an oversight that can affect your spam rates – is not looking at your sender reputation.
+One of the most common email marketing mistakes is to not look at your sender reputation, and this oversight can affect your spam rates.
 This score, which internet service providers set, weighs your daily email volume alongside your bounce and unsubscribe rates.
 The more frequently your emails bounce or result in recipients unsubscribing, the lower your sender reputation.
 Fewer emails sent may correlate with a higher sender reputation.

-To improve your sender reputation, you must first track it.
-The easiest way to do so is with a website or tool that needs just your URL to pull up your score.
+To improve your sender reputation, you must track it.
+The easiest way to do so is with a website or tool that uses your URL to pull up your score.
 A great example is Sender Score: Just add your URL, your monthly email send volume and some other key information to see your score.
 You’ll also gain access to sender reputation reports and tips on how to improve your score.
-Following the tips should lead to fewer of your emails going to spam.
-[To learn more, check out our picks for the best email marketing software for small businesses.]
+Following the tips should lead to fewer emails going to spam.

 “Marketing is much more effective when the message is targeted,” said Michael Cohen, a marketer with over 20 years of experience, including more than 10 as a vice president of marketing for three companies.
 “And the deeper you go, the better.
 Demographic information such as gender and age is a good start, but deeper behavioral segmentation based on data like purchasing habits delivers even more value to customers and greater marketing effectiveness.”
 [Related: How to Find Your Target Audience]

-Catering to the needs of each customer is crucial.
-You can do so through a technique called customer segmentation.
-This technique involves sorting your customers into smaller groups with similar buying habits.
-When you send marketing emails directly targeted to these groups, customers are more likely to engage with your content.
+It’s important to cater to the needs of each customer.
+You can do so through a technique called customer segmentation, which involves sorting your customers into smaller groups with similar buying habits.
+When you send marketing emails targeted directly to these groups, customers are more likely to engage with your content.
 Avoiding this more direct approach is a common email marketing mistake.

 Think of the process almost as individual email marketing.
 Customers want to feel like they matter and aren’t just another subscriber on your list.
 Including personalized greetings in each email is a good starting point.